anonymoussubmissio/CostCert/README.md

-2. Then, get the inference results of samples and mutants in the dataset from the DL models.
+2. Then, get the inference results of mutants in the dataset from the DL models.

   ```python
   `python certification_drs.py --dataset gtsrb --ablation_type column --model vit_base_patch16_224 --ablation_size 19